September 17 marks the annual celebration known as Constitution Day and Citizenship Day.

 Both “I Am An American Day” and “Citizenship Day” made special naturalization ceremonies central to the celebration of American Citizenship.
 In doing so they contributed to a larger post–World War II effort to elevate the process of becoming an American from a routine court procedure to dignified ceremony that recognized and celebrated the significance of citizenship.

 Since the 1970s, the National Archives has commemorated Citizenship Day with naturalization ceremonies in its Rotunda.
-The first documented naturalization ceremony occurred on September 14, 1978, when 30 individuals were sworn in as U.S. citizens in front of the Charters of Freedom.
+The first documented naturalization ceremony occurred on September 17, 1977, when 29 individuals were sworn in as U.S. citizens in front of the Constitution of the United States.

 A particularly exciting naturalization ceremony occurred in the Rotunda of the National Archives on September 17, 1987, a day that not only marked the occasion for 30 individuals to become Americans but was also the 200th anniversary of the signing of the Constitution.